 Clotilde Perez-Bode Dedecker

 For more than a decade, Clotilde has led the Community Foundation’s strategy to create meaningful community change on behalf of the clients who have chosen to support this work.
 The Community Foundation brings together partners to advance significant change including Say Yes Buffalo, Greater Buffalo Racial Equity Roundtable and the WNY Impact Investment Fund, to name a few.
 Seen as a changemaker, Clotilde’s work has attracted more than $93 million to Western New York to support these collective efforts.

-Nationally and internationally, Clotilde serves as chair of the Foundation Center, a New York City-based organization widely considered the premier source for global philanthropic information.
-She is also a member of the boards of FSG, Executives’ Alliance to Expand Opportunities for Boys and Young Men of Color, Global Fund for Community Foundations, Green & Health Homes Initiative and Say Yes to Education.
+Nationally and internationally, Clotilde is the immediate past chair of the Foundation Center- which recently merged with Guidestar to form Candid.
+Candid is widely considered the premier source for global social sector information.
+She is also a member of the boards of FSG, Executives’ Alliance to Expand Opportunities for Boys and Young Men of Color, Global Fund for Community Foundations and Say Yes to Education.